ta-data-pt-rmt/project-fifa-moneyball/README.md

 Details about the dataset can be found here as well [kaggle description](https://www.kaggle.com/datasets/sanjeetsinghnaik/fifa-23-players-dataset/)

-In case you want to find more information on how each column relates to a player, take a look at this website [fifa index website](https://www.fifaindex.com/player/252371/jude-bellingham/fifa24/)
+In case you want to find more information on how each column relates to a player, take a look at this website [sofifa website](https://sofifa.com/player/252371)

 This data set includes: